valuing-an-act-of-valuing/valuing-an-act-of-valuing.github.io/README.md

-Copyright © You All Rights Reserved.
+Copyright © You (Not) All Rights Reserved.